SimulBench

 @article{simulbench2024,

-title={SimulBench: Evaluating LLMs with Diverse Simulation Tasks},
+title={SimulBench: Evaluating Language Models with Creative Simulation Tasks},

 author={Qi Jia, Xiang Yue, Tianyu Zheng, Jie Huang, and Bill Yuchen Lin},